kiking0501/MathDowsers-ARQMath/README.md

   python main_generate_htmls_for_indexing.py -style minimal
   ```

-  To create all documents (MSE questions from year 2010 to year 2018)
+  To create all documents (MSE question-answer pairs from year 2010 to year 2018)

   ```shell
   python main_generate_htmls_for_indexing.py -style minimal -year all
   ```

+  The generated files will be stored at `data/html_minimal_2021`.
 See the file `main_generate_htmls_for_indexing.py` for more available options.